Reach Your Travel Savings Goals Fast!

 Give-Up A Habit

-Enjoying a treat or a vice is human nature and it is good for our mental health to treat ourselves.
+Enjoying a treat or a vice is human nature.
+It is also good for our mental health to treat ourselves.
 However, some become habits rather than a treat and while each individual purchase may not be much, added up over time can amount to a lot.
 An example is drinking coffee.

-This is how Daryl got to $100 a week in takeaway.
+This is how Daryl got to $100 a week in takeaway food.
 Each purchase was less than $10 but done multiple times each week it soon added up.

 I am not suggesting you never have your “coffee”.
 Instead look at how much you are spending in total and decide which is the priority – your “coffee” (treat) or your travel savings goal.
 Maybe it is a compromise of treating yourself less often.